kids-first/kf-germline-workflow/docs/GATK_GERMLINE_README.md

 samples will be filtered using GATK's recommended Hard Filter.
 See below for more information on both of these filtering processes.
 Note: it should be possible to run a whole exome cohort of 30 or more samples through this workflow.
-In that case, the workflow will use VQSR to process the sample.
+In that case, the workflow will use VQSR to process the cohort.
-No internal testing has been performed for this approach so be prepared to make adjustments to the workflow if you are attempting this approach.
+No internal testing has been performed for this approach so be prepared to make adjustments to the workflow if you are attempting to run a cohort.

 While non-germline samples can be run through this workflow, be wary that the filtering process (VQSR/Hard Filtering) is specifically tuned for germline